The birth of your child will be one of the most exciting, life-changing days of your life. But it will also be messy. Very messy.

 - Get pads with wings: Many pairs of underwear have been trashed in the postpartum period because women have used pads that don’t have wings.
 You’ll need wings on some of the pads you buy — I can’t stress that enough.
 Wings will protect you at night and they’ll guard your clothing against embarrassing leaks during the day.

 - Decide between cloth or disposable pads: I went disposable all the way after the birth of my two children.
 It wasn’t because the environment isn’t important to me.
 It’s because I had heavy bleeding and I couldn’t imagine cleaning all those cloth pads when I already felt so incredibly overwhelmed.
-If you plan to use cloth pads, more power to you — they certainly feel softer than disposables (source).
+If you plan to use cloth pads, more power to you — they certainly feel softer than disposables (4).

 - Softness: If you’re expecting your first child, I can’t stress enough how sore your nether regions are going to feel for the first week or so.
 A pad that isn’t exceptionally soft is going to feel like sandpaper, so make softness a priority even if it costs a bit more.
 After all you’ve been through, you deserve that little bit of pampering.

-The Best Postpartum Pads of 2019
+Best Postpartum Pad Reviews of 2020

 With all the blood and the sleep-deprivation, your first few days postpartum may well seem like a post-apocalyptic zombie movie.
 Even fairly straightforward births can leave you feeling a bit dazed and wincing every time you so much as cough.
 It’s during this time that the humble postpartum pad really shines as the superhero it is.
-These are our top 7 picks in 2019.

 1. Always Maxi Overnight Pads